bradsec/autobrew/README.md

 #### To customise your own list of applications use the following method -

-1. Download and extract the respository
+1. Download and extract the respository.

-2. Edit `autobrew.sh` and modify the `tap_list`, `term_list` and `cask_list` variables under the `main()` function with the applications you want to install.
+2. Edit `autobrew.sh` with a text editor and modify the `tap_list`, `term_list` and `cask_list` variables under the `main()` function with the applications or packages you want to install.
 Comment out any lists if they not required or leave blank.
 The `tap_list` may not be required unless you need applications or packages which are not in the core Homebrew tap.

 3. Run the script with `bash autobrew.sh` or `chmod +x autobrew.sh` followed by `./autobrew.sh`. *The script can be run as a normal user not as root or with sudo, however you may be prompted for a password to install Xcode command line tools if they are not already installed.*

+#### To run the script direct you can use `curl` or `wget` (if already installed) with one of the following commands -

+`bash -c "$(curl -fsSL https://raw.githubusercontent.com/bradsec/autobrew/main/autobrew.sh)"`

+`bash -c "$(wget -O- https://raw.githubusercontent.com/bradsec/autobrew/main/autobrew.sh)"`

 ### Note(s):